nrstott/q/README.md

 the `maxInFlight` argument of `forEach`, `map`, `reduce`, and `buffer`.
 As such, the resource itself is undefined, but the pool size is variable and `undefined` implies that the resource is infinite.
-Since modeling an infinite promise queue in memory is not practicle, the `Semaphore` constructor returns a queue that resolves any `get` request immediately, and ignores all `put` requests.
+Since modeling an infinite promise queue in memory is not practical, the `Semaphore` constructor returns a queue that resolves any `get` request immediately, and ignores all `put` requests.